Artful Resolutions from Creative Souls

 “I am a very community-oriented artist and often gain inspiration from connecting to other artists.
 As such, I will be increasing the number of workshops I teach with other artists, participating in a multi-artist collaborative art project, overseeing a group art exhibition, and setting up several, open-call online collaborations on my blog.

-Living in NYC provides a ton of inspiration and my goal for 2015 is to be more consistent in actually visiting the galleries, museums and other art venues that always provide me with creative fuel.” — Seth Apter
+Living in NYC provides a ton of inspiration and my goal is to be more consistent in actually visiting the galleries, museums and other art venues that always provide me with creative fuel.” — Seth Apter

 “I honestly have to admit that I am constantly inspired by the world around me.
 There is so much to see, so much to feel, so much to smell, so much to taste, and especially...so much to hear.
 I love working in the studio with a wide arrangement of music.
 From classical to country, and Latin to rock.
 It’s all good and all inspiring.” — Cat Kerr